inet-framework/inet/doc/src/users-guide/ch-introduction.rst

 This manual is written for users who are interested in assembling simulations using the components provided by the INET Framework.
-(In contrast, if you are interested in modifing INET’s components or plan to extend INET with new protocols or other components using C++, we recommend the *INET Developers Guide*.)
+(In contrast, if you are interested in modifying INET’s components or plan to extend INET with new protocols or other components using C++, we recommend the *INET Developers Guide*.)